Giving and receiving feedback is a critical part of the writing and editing process.

 Good commenting takes time; don’t be discouraged.
 Keep your focus on commenting; nudge rather than issue edicts.

-- Affirmation with Observation and Question (I read it, I noticed this and I wondered about this)
+- Affirmation with Observation and Question (I read it, I noticed this and I wondered about that.)

-- Affirmation with Suggestion (I read it, I noticed some things and had these thoughts for improvement)
+- Affirmation with Suggestion (I read it, I noticed some things and I had these thoughts for improvement.)

-- Affirmation with Sprout (I read it, it made me think of my own experience, opinion, viewpoint and so I SPROUT a connected story.)
+- Affirmation with Sprout (I read it, it made me think of my own experience, opinion, viewpoint or idea, so ...
+I SPROUT a connected story.
+See FAQ page for more, but the essence is, click the "SPROUT" button at the bottom of the post that moved you, create a new blog and your posts will be forever linked.)

 - Positive, supportive, specific observations and questions work best